Emails from iDEAL | Wero

 What Types of Emails Do We Send?

-iDEAL only sends emails in the following situations:
+iDEAL | Wero only sends emails in the following situations:

-• Informational emails about updates or improvements to the iDEAL payment method.
+• Informational emails about updates or improvements to the iDEAL | Wero payment method.

-• Confirmations of registrations or changes to your iDEAL settings (via your bank).
+• Confirmations of registrations or changes to your iDEAL | Wero settings (via your bank).

 • Service messages regarding the availability of our services.